Subscribe

 The essentials

-• Watch for signs of onion toxicity — Symptoms include lethargy, panting, decreased appetite, vomiting, and elevated heart rate.
+• Watch for signs of onion toxicity — Even a small amount of onion can trigger symptoms including lethargy, panting, decreased appetite, vomiting, and elevated heart rate.

 • Onion toxicosis can be fatal — Clinical signs often show up within 24 hours and quickly worsen, so it’s vital to get your pup to a veterinarian ASAP.

-All parts of an onion plant, whether raw or cooked, are toxic to dogs, including the flesh, leaves, juice, and any processed powders.
-The same goes for rest of the allium family (garlic, shallots, leeks, and chives).
+Whether raw or cooked, all parts of the onion plant are toxic to dogs, including the flesh, leaves, juice, and any processed powders.
+The same goes for the rest of the allium family, including chives, leeks, red, white, yellow, sweet, or green onions, and even garlic.

 Symptoms of onion toxicity in dogs